 A good flat iron session would, therefore, be effective in destroying these bugs for good.

-The nymphs (the younger lice that are hatched after a week on the head) also hang onto the hair and feed on blood for their survival.
+The nymphs (the younger lice hatched after a week on the head) also hang onto the hair and feed on blood to survive.

 But, what about the nits?